AMReX-Fusion/Furnace/Docs/source/EOSNetwork.rst

 Equation of State
 =================

-Standard Castro EOSes
+Standard Furnace EOSes
 ---------------------

-Castro is written in a modular fashion so that the EOS and network burning routines can be supplied by the user.
+Furnace is written in a modular fashion so that the EOS and network burning routines can be supplied by the user.
 However, for the examples presented later we use several EOS and network routines that come with the Microphysics distribution.

-Castro relies on routines to calculate the equation of state (EOS) of a fluid, as well as a species network to define the components of the fluid.
+Furnace relies on routines to calculate the equation of state (EOS) of a fluid, as well as a species network to define the components of the fluid.
 The network optionally has the ability to do nuclear burning, but for this section its main purpose is in defining the species so that the EOS can calculate fluid properties that depend on composition, such as electron fraction.

-Most of the standard problem setups in Castro (such as the Sedov blast wave) use the ``gamma_law`` EOS.
+Most of the standard problem setups in Furnace (such as the Sedov blast wave) use the ``gamma_law`` EOS.
 This represents a gamma law gas, with equation of state:

 .. math:: p = (\gamma - 1) \rho e.